-When your skin is exposed to UV radiation from the sun it produces more melanin (pigment) in order to protect the deeper layers of skin.
+When your skin is exposed to UV rays, it produces more melanin (pigment) to protect the deeper layers.
 The more sun your skin gets, the darker the pigment becomes.
+You may remember to put sunscreen on your face but don’t forget your hands.
+When combined with daily washing, your hands are vulnerable to harmful rays.

-To prevent further damage, it is essential to make a daily habit of applying sunscreen to the hands and arms and re-applying if needed.
-Always use a zinc oxide based sunblock.
-It has the broadest UVA and UVB coverage.
+It’s essential to make a daily habit of applying sunscreen to your hands, arms, face, and body to prevent further sun damage.
+Re-apply when needed.
+We recommend using a zinc oxide-based sunblock, as it has the broadest UVA and UVB coverage.

-To help reduce the sunspots we offer laser and light-based treatments as well as lightening creams.
-The creams are better for a fair-coloured skin.
+To help reduce sunspots, we offer laser and light-based treatments and lightening creams.
+The creams are better if your skin tone is fair-coloured.